samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon (Requires Attunement)*

 While wearing this pendant, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to regain 2d4 + 2 Hit Points.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.

 In addition, you have Advantage on saving throws to avoid or end the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition while you wear this pendant.